-For many years, Bainbridge Island Rowing stored all boats and equipment on a dilapidated outdoor tennis court re-purposed as a makeshift boatyard.
+For many years, BIR stored all boats and equipment on a dilapidated outdoor tennis court re-purposed as a makeshift boatyard.
 The rowing shells, oars, safety gear, tools, and training equipment were constantly exposed to the corrosive effects of sunlight, extreme temperatures, rain, wind, and salt air.

 Team planning, education sessions, coaches and team meetings, and boat maintenance took place on that same tennis court, alongside exercise and conditioning programs, all subject to the Pacific Northwest’s unpredictable weather conditions.